icinganalysis/icinganalysis.github.io/content/basics/flight_basics.md

 ![Figure 89.
 Effects of structural ice.](/images%2Fac00-6a%2Fstructural%20ice.png)
 _from "Aviation Weather For Pilots and Flight Operations Personnel", AC 00-6A (Cancelled) [faa.gov](https://www.faa.gov/regulations_policies/advisory_circulars/index.cfm/go/document.information/documentID/22268)_

+However, note that "Aviation Weather Handbook", FAA-H-8083-28 [faa.gov](https://www.faa.gov/regulationspolicies/handbooksmanuals/aviation/faa-h-8083-28-aviation-weather-handbook) states:

+>The actual weight of ice on an airplane is insignificant when compared to the airflow disruption it causes.

 The lift an airfoil can produce is affected by the ["Angle of Attack"]({filename}Nomenclature.md#angle-of-attack) of the wing with respect to the air motion over it.

 <a name="angle-of-attack-and-chord"></a>